-Insulated Vinyl Siding Material and Labor Cost
+Insulated Vinyl Siding Pros and Cons

 Benefits of Insulated Vinyl Siding

 The primary benefit of insulated vinyl is not what most people expect.
 That is, it’s not that the insulation makes a home much more energy-efficient.
 The insulation does add some R-value to a wall but only a modest amount, typically estimated at R-2 to R-2.7.
 Manufacturers often claim a significant reduction in thermal bridging when homes have insulated vinyl siding.
 Thermal bridging allows heat to escape from a home by conducting through non-insulation materials like wall studs and plywood sheathing.

 However, there is little evidence that insulated vinyl significantly reduces thermal bridging in homes with standard wall insulation.

 The other benefits of insulated vinyl are less subject to debate.
 Namely, that the insulation firms up the siding so it looks and feels more solid.
 Uninsulated vinyl is sometimes called “hollow vinyl,” owing to the hollow spaces behind the vinyl skin.
 The material is quite flexible and easily conforms to any waviness in a wall plane.
 Standard vinyl also pushes in easily when pressed on, and the seams between panels can even rattle in the wind.
 All of these conditions are greatly reduced or eliminated with insulated vinyl.

 The insulation helps bridge over contours in the wall structure, and it gives the siding—and corner trim and other edging materials—a solidity that standard vinyl lacks.

 Drawbacks of Insulated Vinyl Siding